- Don’t get dogs.

 Just kidding.
 Really though, traveling with your four-legged family members is not easy, especially when you have two of them, and they’re labs, and one of them is well, an Oakley buddy who beats to his own drum, and well, I’m not a dog trainer okay.
 BUT, it is doable and can be a ton of fun for you and your pups!

-Back story: Jordan and I have two beautiful pups, Daenerys (who just turned 5) and Oakley (our pandemic puppy who will be 3 in February).
+Back story: Jordan and I have two beautiful pups, Daenerys (who is about to turn 6) and Oakley (our pandemic puppy who will be 4 in February).
 They look like they could be siblings or mother and son but actually couldn’t be more different.

-Daenerys is part Pit Bull and we think maybe Dalmatian?
-She looks just like a pure bred American Labrador with the skinnier face but up close she’s so muscular, a lot like a pit would be.
+Daenerys is part Pit Bull we believe? looks just like a pure bred American Labrador with the skinnier face but up close she’s so muscular, a lot like a Pit would be.
 Her name was already Daenerys when Jordan got her.
 His friends dog accidentally had puppies and didn’t know who the male dog was.
 He named all the puppies after Game of Thrones characters; Daenerys is the Dragon Queen!
 And funny enough, my last name is also Stark, which is another Game of Thrones Character.
 Now everyone thinks we are die heart fans when in reality, neither of us have seen the show!

 Oakley, we got off Craigslist right as the pandemic in 2020 began.
 We were originally looking to adopt a friend for Daenerys since she was always alone during the day while we worked.
 We came across this certified breeder who was worried about finding the puppies good homes before everything shut down and people stopped traveling so he allowed us to come by his home in Hemet and pick out a pure bred English Labrador.
 Crazy!